wadm-omp/discourse-api-php/README.md

 # Features

 * Supports header-based authentication (required by Discourse as of April 2020)
-* Package includes test suite for developers
+* Includes test suite for developers

 ### History

-Originally as published by DiscourseHosting at https://github.com/discoursehosting/discourse-api-php
+Originally as published by DiscourseHosting at https://github.com/discoursehosting/discourse-api-php.

 With contributions from: